dfir-dd/dionysos/README.md

 # Usage
 ```
-dionysos 1.0.1
-Jan Starke <Jan.Starke@t-systems.com>
-Scanner for various IoCs

-USAGE:
-    dionysos [OPTIONS]
+Usage: dionysos [OPTIONS]

-OPTIONS:
+Options:
+  -v, --verbose...
+          Increase logging verbosity
+  -q, --quiet...
+          Decrease logging verbosity
   -P, --path <PATH>
           path which must be scanned
   -f, --format <OUTPUT_FORMAT>
           output format [default: txt] [possible values: csv, txt, json]
+  -O, --output-file <OUTPUT_FILE>
+          path of the file to write results to.
+Specify '-' write to STDOUT,
+          which is the default
   -Y, --yara <YARA>
           use yara scanner with the specified ruleset.
-This can be a single file, a zip file or a
+This can be a single
-            directory containing lots of yara files.
-Yara files must end with 'yar' or 'yara', and
+          file, a zip file or a directory containing lots of yara files.
+Yara
-            zip files must end with 'zip'
+          files must end with 'yar' or 'yara', and zip files must end with 'zip'
       --yara-timeout <YARA_TIMEOUT>
           timeout for the yara scanner, in seconds [default: 240]
   -s, --print-strings
           print matching strings (only used by yara currently)
       --evtx
           also do YARA scan in Windows EVTX records (exported as JSON)
       --reg
           also do YARA scan in Windows registry hive files
   -C, --scan-compressed
           allow yara to scan compressed files.
-Currently, xz, bz2 and gz are supported
+Currently, xz, bz2 and gz are
+          supported
       --decompression-buffer <DECOMPRESSION_BUFFER_SIZE>
-            maximum size (in MiB) of decompression buffer (per thread), which is used to scan
+          maximum size (in MiB) of decompression buffer (per thread), which is
-            compressed files [default: 128]
+          used to scan compressed files [default: 128]
+      --exclude-pattern <EXCLUDE_PATTERN>
+          do not scan files whose names match the specified regular expression
+          (case sensitive match)
   -H, --file-hash <FILE_HASH>
           Hash of file to match against.
 Use any of MD5, SHA1 or SHA256.
-This parameter can be
+This
-            specified multiple times
+          parameter can be specified multiple times
   -F, --filename <FILENAMES>
           regular expression to match against the basename of files.
-This parameter can be
+This
-            specified multiple times
+          parameter can be specified multiple times
       --levenshtein
           run the Levenshtein scanner
   -p, --threads <THREADS>
-            use the specified NUMBER of threads [default: 16]
+          use the specified NUMBER of threads [default: 24]
       --progress
-            display a progress bar (requires counting the number of files to be scanned before a
+          display a progress bar (requires counting the number of files to be
-            progress bar can be displayed)
+          scanned before a progress bar can be displayed)
   -L, --log-file <LOG_FILE>
-            path of the file to write logs to.
-Logs will always be appended
+          path of the file to write error logs to.
+Error logs will always be
+          appended Be aware that this are not the results (e.g. matching yara
+          rules) of this program
   -h, --help
-            Print help information
+          Print help

-    -q, --quiet
-            Less output per occurrence

-    -v, --verbose
-            More output per occurrence

   -V, --version
-            Print version information
+          Print version
 ```

 # Developer guide